-While \citet{Howard+2016PASP} focused on stars at predominantly northern declinations, a later study by \citet{Laliotis+2023AJ} considered stars in the southern hemisphere.
-They conducted a similar analysis of archival Doppler measurements of possible DI target stars located in the southern sky, drawing 52 targets from the NASA/NSF EPRV Working Group's list of high-priority stars for future DI missions \citep{Crass+2021arXiv}.
-Using RV data from HARPS, HIRES, UCLES, PFS, and APF\footnote{Automated Planet Finder \citep[located at Lick Observatory;][]{Vogt+2014PASP}.}, \citet{Laliotis+2023AJ} demonstrated that the available data for many of their stars were not yet sensitive to Saturn-mass planets in the HZ.
-Many of our southern-hemisphere targets overlapped with the sample from \citet{Laliotis+2023AJ}, allowing us to benchmark our results against theirs to confirm the robustness of our analysis.
-Moreover, our analysis strongly complements the work of \citet{Laliotis+2023AJ} because we have added stars in the northern hemisphere that were excluded from their analysis.
-For our overlapping targets, we generally found good agreement between results---these cases are discussed in more detail in Section \ref{sec:results:rvsearch} and in Appendices \ref{appx:detected_KPs} and \ref{appx:undetected_KPs}.
+While \citet{Howard+2016PASP} focused on stars in the northern hemisphere sky, a subsequent study by \citet{2023AJ....165..176L} conducted a similar analysis of southern stars.
+They considered archival Doppler measurements of 52 potential DI mission target stars from the NASA/NSF EPRV Working Group's list of high-priority stars for future DI missions \citep{Crass+2021arXiv}.
+Using RV data from HARPS/ESO, HIRES/Keck, UCLES/AAT, PFS/Magellan, and Levy/APF, \citet{2023AJ....165..176L} demonstrated a lack of sensitivity to Saturn-mass planets in the HZ for most of their targets.
+In this study, we have shown that a Saturn-mass planet could be detected in the HZ for over half of the targets.
+This improvement in sensitivity is again driven by the addition of archival RVs from more spectrographs in this study.